ggalloni/LiLit/README.md

 Developing the code
 -------------------

-If you want to help developing the code, feel free to write me so that I can add you to the collaborators.
-Also, if you want to share the likelihood you are using, contact me or send a pull request so that we can add it to the LiteBIRD applications already available.
+If you want to help developing the code, feel free to send a pull request.
+Also, feel free to write me so that we can discuss on eventual major developments.

 Support
 -------